nikitavoloboev/data/math/Math.md

 # Math

 Math is fascinating.
-And frankly I suck at it.
+And frankly I am not that good at it yet.
+But I can get better.

 # Learning it